Karthickvs-98/Karthickvs-98/README.md

 - 👋 Hi, I’m @Karthickvs-98
 - 👀 I’m interested in Database Mangement
 - 🌱 I’m currently learning Data analysis
-- 💞️ I’m looking to collaborate on complext datas
+- 💞️ I’m looking to collaborate on complex datas
 - 📫 How to reach me ...
 U can reach me via Github
 <!---
 Karthickvs-98/Karthickvs-98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.